makrai/notes/dubossarsky20-spectra-cross-ling.md

 ### Singular Value Gap

-* In addition to COND HM and ECOND HM, we introduce another measure that
+* In addition to COND HM and ECOND HM, we introduce another measure
 * empirically quantifies the divergence between the full spectral information of two embedding spaces
 * the gap between the singular values obtained from the matrices X 1 and X 2 sorted in descending order
 * the squared Euclidean distance between the corresponding sorted singular